ColinFay/colinfay.github.io/_posts/2020-05-07-node-r-package.md

 Ok, but how can we bundle this into an R package?
 Here is what we will
 do:

-  - on our machine, we will create the full, working script into the `inst/` folder of the package, and share everything but our `node_modules` folder
+  - On our machine, we will create the full, working script into the `inst/` folder of the package, and share everything but our `node_modules` folder
-  - Once the users install our package on their machine, they will have something that will look like the first version of our `/tmp/nodeexample2` inside their package installation folder
+  - After the users has installed our package on their machines, they will have something that will look like the first version of our `/tmp/nodeexample2` inside their package installation folder
-  - Then, from R, they will run an `npm install` inside the package installation folder, *i.e* inside `system.file(package = "mypak")`
+  - Then, from R, they will run an installation wrapper, that will call `npm install` inside the package installation folder, *i.e* inside `system.file(package = "mypak")`
-  - Once the installation is completed, we will call the script with the working directory being our installed package ; this script will take command line arguments passed from R
+  - Once the installation is completed, we will call the Node script inside the working directory where we just installed everything.
+    This script will take command line arguments passed from R

 ## `node-minify`